-His early years of corporate experience in transacting with various government agencies actually inspired Senator Win to become a public servant.
+Win Gatchalian’s early years of corporate experience in transacting with various government agencies actually inspired him to become a public servant.

 As a top business executive, he saw the need for government agencies to ease the burden on entrepreneurs, who want to expand their businesses, in order to boost local economy.

-As a member of the 12th Congress, Senator Win served as vice chairman for the House Committees on: Government Enterprise and Privatization, Trade and Industry, as well as Tourism until 2004.
+As a member of the 12th Congress, Win served as vice chairman for the House Committees on—Government Enterprise and Privatization, Trade and Industry, as well as Tourism until 2004.

-From clinching his first congressional seat, Senator Win then moved on to serve as the mayor of 600,000 Valenzuelanos for three consecutive terms from 2004 to 2013.
+From clinching his first congressional seat, he then moved on to serve as the mayor of more than 600,000 Valenzuelanos for three consecutive terms from 2004 to 2013.

 In the aftermath of the devastation of Typhoon Ondoy (Ketsana) in 2009, he was able to help make Valenzuela City as the first city in Metro Manila to clear its 4,459.4-hectare land area of flood debris and rubbish.